MetzinAround/practical-classroom-workshop/course/adding_a_page.md

 The `title` will be the name for your page that shows up in your Courseware website, while `nav_order` is the order in which the page will appear in your course (more on this later!).

-Let's try this out by creating a `markdown` file of your liking in the `course` directory!
+Let's try this out by creating a `markdown` file in the `course` directory!

 Its contents should look something like this: